liamhays/imac-bridge/README.md

 finished, reboot the Pi.
 It should now be a bridge, so plug in the Mac and test.

-Do not run the script more than once.
+Do not run the script more than once on one system.
 This script is also designed to be run on a fresh installation---it will *probably* work on an existing installation, but your mileage may vary.

 `carl` always runs in the background on the Pi, controlled by [`micro_inetd`](https://acme.com/software/micro_inetd/), regardless of